jbreckmckye/nortis/blog/README.md

 2. The new **PSNoobSDK** which is open source

-There are a couple of other options like the C++ **Psy-Qo**, and you can even forgo any SDK just to do memory-mapped I/O yourself - but that would be quite ambitious for a first project.
+There are a couple of other options like the C++ **Psy-Qo**, and you can even forgo any SDK just to do memory-mapped I/O yourself - but I was not brave enough for that.

 The biggest issue with Psy-Q is that it's still Sony proprietary code, even 30 years later.
 Legally any homebrew built with it is at risk.
 This is what sunk the [Portal64](https://github.com/Valkirie/portal64) demake: it statically linked `libultra`, which is Nintendo's